mrdracula3225/pc-build-advisor-web/README.md

 A web-based PC build recommendation tool that helps users find the best custom PC configurations based on their **budget**, **use case**, and **preferred platform** (Intel or AMD).
 This project is the enhanced version of my original Code in Place Python console app — now with an intuitive web interface and hosted online using **Render**.

-## ✨ Features

-- 🔍 Input your budget, use case (Gaming, Editing, Casual), and platform (Intel or AMD)
-- 💡 Get intelligent PC part recommendations tailored to your needs
-- 📊 See estimated total cost with budget fit indicator
-- 💻 Simple, clean, and mobile-responsive web UI
-- 🌐 Hosted online using Render for instant access

 ## 🛠️ Tech Stack

 - **Frontend**: HTML, CSS (with improvements), JavaScript